Launching a Personal Brand Website in 2025 — Why Bother?

 • And maybe most importantly, to own a little slice of the internet that’s mine (again)

 I’m also treating this like a product launch.
-Which means I’ll be transparent about the data behind it: what worked, what didn’t, where traffic came from, and how engagement changes once I eventually post about it on LinkedIn.
+I’ll be transparent about the data behind it: what worked, what didn’t, where traffic came from, and how engagement shifts once I post about it on LinkedIn.

-Over the next few weeks, I'll focus on gaining a baseline for organic traffic.
-(The first task will be adding the sitemaps to Google and Bing search engines.)
+Over the next few weeks, the focus is simple.
+Establish a baseline for organic traffic.
+First task: get the sitemaps into Google and Bing.

 Shoutout

-A quick thank-you to Venessa Bennett — she’s been a big motivator for me to get this off the ground.
-If you don’t already, give her a follow or check out her work.
+Quick thank you to Venessa Bennett.
+She’s been a major motivator in getting this off the ground.
+If you haven't already, check out her work.

 Who I’m Writing For